Copyright © All rights reserved. Made by Diving Poseidon Company Ltd.

 The best diving center

 The local currency is the Tanzania Shilling and this is also the best choice to pay for your local restaurant and shopping expenses.
 Most tourist locations also accept US.$ (Only a few Euro).
-Credit Card payment is slowly becoming more common.
+Credit Card payment has become more common but therer is often a surcharge for CC payments.

 You can exchange € and $ at many exchange offices around the island (though exchange rates are slightly more favourable in Stone Town!).